 You may be entitled to recover compensation and our legal team can help.
 Please click the button below for a Free Consultation or call us toll-free 24 hrs/day for legal advice by dialing (866) 588-0600.

-In the past ten years, glyphosate, a broad-spectrum herbicide, has been linked to many severe health problems.
-Many of the products we consume daily contain high levels of glyphosate.
+In the past decade, glyphosate, a widely-used herbicide, has been linked to severe health issues, including cancer.
+Many everyday foods contain high levels of glyphosate, which has raised concerns about its long-term health effects.

 Quick Summary